SPDAP & You

 A Medicare drug plan is required to offer standard prescription drug coverage, and may choose to offer additional coverage.
 A standard plan can not cover benzodiazepines.
 However, a Medicare drug plan may cover benzodiazepines if it offers more than standard coverage.
 The premium for these plans will most often be higher than for standard plans.

-Medicare has selected 10 different prescription drug plans for Maryland.
-These plans offer a total of 20 plan options.
-There are also 9 Medicare Advantage Plan sponsors that offer drug coverage combined with health benefits.
-These plans offer a total of 26 plan options.
+Medicare has selected 8 different prescription drug plans for Maryland.
+These plans offer a total of 21 plan options.
+There are also 11 Medicare Advantage plan sponsors that offer drug coverage combined with health benefits.
+These Advantage plans offer a total of 33 plan options.
 Medicare beneficiaries can choose drug coverage through the following options:

 Standard Prescription Drug Plan

-A standard Medicare drug plan provides you with an initial drug benefit of around $3,700 paid by the plan while receiving this benefit you will have to pay plan co-pays or coinsurance.
-After you use the initial benefit, you will have to pay 40% for brand name drugs and 51% for generic drugs, until you’ve spent a total of $7,425.00 out of pocket for drug deductibles, co-pays and costs.
-After you’ve spent $7,425.00 out of pocket, you receive a more generous catastrophic drug benefit in which you pay either $3.30 for generic or $8.25 for all other drugs, or 5% of the cost of the drug.
+A standard Medicare drug plan provides you with an initial drug 2023 benefit of around $4,460.00 paid by the plan while receiving this benefit you will have to pay plan co-pays or coinsurance.
+After you use the initial benefit, you will have to pay 25% for brand name drugs and 25% for generic drugs, until you’ve spent a total of $7,400.00 out of pocket for drug deductibles, co-pays and costs.
+After you’ve spent $7,400.00 out of pocket, you receive a more generous catastrophic drug benefit in which you will be responsible to pay for 5% of the total cost of the drug.

-About 60% of the plans have an initial yearly deductible of $400, the other 40% have no deductible.
+About 60% of the 2023 plans have an initial yearly deductible up to $505, the other 40% have no deductible.
 Each plan has varying levels of co-pays and/or coinsurance depending on whether the drug is a generic, brand or non-preferred drug.
-Plan premiums vary amongst the plans and are usually lower if a deductible is required.
+Plan premiums vary among the plans and are usually lower if a deductible is required.

 Enhanced Prescription Drug Plan